awsdocs/aws-single-sign-on-user-guide/doc_source/idp.md

 1. Choose **AWS accounts**\.

-1. In the table select the AWS account that is associated with the identity provider that you want to repair\.
+1. In the table, select the AWS account that is associated with the identity provider that you want to repair\.

 1. On the AWS account details page, under **IAM identity provider**, choose **Repair identity provider**\.